Mar-a-Lago neighbors to Trump: Spend your post-presidency elsewhere

 The protective service would need to make living arrangements for its agents in advance of Trump leaving the White House — wherever he ends up living.
 If he is suddenly blocked from living at Mar-a-Lago, the Secret Service would most likely have to scramble to develop a new plan to protect him at a different location.

 The Mar-a-Lago neighbors would be okay with Trump finding a new place to bunk.
-Their letter, written by West Palm Beach attorney Reginald Stambaugh, includes a zinger that harks to the vibe of the old money enclave on Florida’s west coast: “Palm Beach has many lovely estates for sale, and we are confident President Trump will find one which meets his needs.”
+Their letter, written by West Palm Beach attorney Reginald Stambaugh, includes a zinger that harks to the vibe of the old money enclave on Florida’s east coast: “Palm Beach has many lovely estates for sale, and we are confident President Trump will find one which meets his needs.”

 Philip Bump contributed to this report.